smikhalevski/trie/README.md

 [API documentation is available here.](https://smikhalevski.github.io/trie/)

-[`Trie`](https://smikhalevski.github.io/trie/interfaces/Trie.html) instance is a plain object that you pass as an argument to various functions that traverse and update the data structure.

 ### `trieCreate()`<a name="triecreate"></a>

-Creates a blank `Trie` instance.
+Creates a blank [`Trie`](https://smikhalevski.github.io/trie/interfaces/Trie.html) instance. `Trie` is a plain object that you pass as an argument to various functions that traverse and update the data structure.

 ```ts
 const trie = trieCreate();